bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 npm install @bitovi/ai-component-paste
 ```

-We’ll also need to configure our environment.
+We'll also need to configure our environment.
 In the `.env` file you created earlier, add your OpenAI API key:

 > [!NOTE]
 >
 > Need help creating an OpenAI key?
-Check out our guide to getting one
+Check out [our guide to getting one](../open-ai-key)
 > to help you get set up.

 ```